adeleke123/alx-low_level_programming/0x03-debugging/README.md

-# C - Debugging
+# Debugging in C
-0. Debugging task
+This code is for  Debugging task